ec-europa/europa-component-library/docs/08-add-component.md

 ### Utilities packages

-There is a set of packages in the list of the vanilla ones which are providing utilities classes to be applied to the components when needed.
+There is a set of packages in the list of the vanilla ones which are providing utilities classes to be applied to the layouts when needed.
+Mind the fact that those utilities are not meant to be used in the component definition but only when defining layouts.
 Their names are prefixed by _{system}-utility_

 **path:** src/systems/{system}/implementations/vanilla/packages/
 **base_name:** ec-component-{component_name}